All Episodes

 We have the Horowitz report coming.

-We have the Hoover report coming.
+We have the Huber report coming.

-We have more closed door testimony, like we got today with James Baker saying he wanted to indict Hillary.
+We have more closed-door testimony like we got today with James Baker saying he wanted to indict Hillary.

 See, there's a linkage into it.